Samarkand State Medical University: Information and educational resources

-The staff of Samarkand State Medical University, which occupies a leading position among medical universities of the Republic of Uzbekistan, in the new academic year commissioned a modern information and resource center for students.
-The information and resource center is equipped with new machinery and modern equipment that meets international standards.
-There is also a modern information kiosk with a sensor.
-Thanks to this, students, undergraduates and research scientists can easily access the university's website, Telegram channel and other websites, receiving the necessary information.
-The information and resource center has created conditions for the provision of bibliographic information and information and resource services to users of the scientific, methodological and information department.
+A modern information and resource center was commissioned for the students.
+The information and resource center created conditions for the provision of bibliographic information, and information and resource services to users of the scientific, methodological and information department.
 There is a separate hall for book exhibitions.
 The training hall is designed for 80 seats.
 The center's fund is currently filled with more than 300,000 copies of literature.
-In particular, over the past three years, more than 17 thousand books have been received by the university library.
-Also in the library there are 9,000 copies of educational literature in the amount of 344 pieces, created by university teachers.
+In particular, over the past three years, more than 17,000 books have been received by the university library.
+Also in the library, there are 9,000 copies of educational literature in the amount of 344 pieces, created by the university teachers.
 The fund of the center also has rare scientific literature in the field of medicine, both domestic and imported from abroad.
-Every state, every nation in the world is powerful primarily for its intellectual potential and high spirituality.
-Such an indomitable source of power is first embodied in a book that is a great discovery of the human mind.
-The relocation of the modern information and resource center of Samarkand State University, which has a 90-year history, to a new building and filling it with new literature will undoubtedly serve to increase the spirituality and scientific potential of young personnel and future doctors.